 Indicate the screening decision.
-If one or more criteria are marked, the referral is assigned for an inperson CWS response (proceed to Step III).
-If no criteria are marked, the referral will be evaluated out (for differential response counties, go to Step IV, Path of Response Decision, then A, Path Decision for Evaluate Out; all others require no further action).
+If one or more criteria are selected, the referral is assigned for an in-person CWS response (proceed to Step III).
+If no criteria are selected, the referral will be evaluated out (for differential response counties, go to Step IV, Path of Response Decision, then A, Path Decision for Evaluate Out; all others require no further action).

-If an override is used to assign a referral for in-person response when no screening criteria are marked in Step II, Section A, no further SDM assessments are required.
+If an override is used to assign a referral for in-person response when no screening criteria are selected in Step II, Section A, no further SDM assessments are required.